 At the hearing, you will likely be given a place to sit.
 Sit upright and pay attention to what the attorneys are saying.
 By showing that you care about the proceedings, you can emphasize that this case is important to you.
 Be patient, and do not interrupt your attorney or anyone else.
 Do not attempt to argue with the judge or any court officials.

 During COVID-19, some court hearings are being held online over Zoom.
 In this case, be sure to prepare a well-lit, clean area that is free from distracting noises.
 A headset and microphone can helpful but are not necessary, so long as your computer has a functioning camera, speaker, and microphone.

 Pay careful attention to your mute button.
 Speaking out carelessly while unmuted is unprofessional and can hurt your case.

 After the hearing, your attorney will be able to give you more details on the day’s events.
 You may not be entirely sure what the outcome of the hearing was, but your attorney can help you determine what your next steps should be.
 You may need to schedule another court date, medical examinations, or secure more evidence for your case.

 If you’ve suffered a personal injury accident, you may be eligible for financial compensation.
-An experienced personal injury attorney can help you build a case, maximize your damages, and, if necessary, represent you in court.
+A Fort Lauderdale personal injury attorney can help you build a case, maximize your damages, and, if necessary, represent you in court.
 With over 30 years of experience, David I. Fuchs knows how to craft a strong case and won’t hesitate to fight your right to compensation.